devopsdojoconsortium/dojoconsortium.org/content/en/docs/cd/cd-problems.md

 ---
-title: Common Blockers
+title: "Common Blockers"
 weight: 2
+toc: true
+description: >
+  Common issues teams encounter when implementing Continuous Delivery and how to resolve them
-tags:
+tags: ["CD", "Troubleshooting"]
-  - CD
 ---

 The following are very frequent issues that teams encounter when working to improve the flow of delivery.